GEOG 868 Syllabus - Fall 2023

-Office hours: Students are welcome to contact me by Course Mail any time.
+Office hours: Students are welcome to contact me by Course Mail at any time.
 I am typically able to respond within 24 hours, usually much sooner.
-Although e-mail correspondence is preferred, students may also arrange to contact me by telephone.
+Although email correspondence is preferred, students may also arrange to contact me by phone.

-GEOG897D: Spatial Database Management for Geospatial Professionals.
-Advanced topics in the storage, management and retrieval of geospatial data using common proprietary and open-source relational database technologies.
+GEOG 868: Spatial Database Management for Geospatial Professionals.
+Advanced topics in the storage, management, and retrieval of geospatial data using common proprietary and open-source relational database technologies.

 Prerequisites: GEOG 484 or equivalent experience

 Access to accurate data is a cornerstone on which all successful organizations are built.
 The data stewards who maintain an organization's information systems thus have a crucial role to play.
 This course is intended for students who want to learn how to create, maintain, and retrieve data from a spatially enabled database.

 The course begins by covering relational database topics that are of relevance in both geographic and non-geographic contexts (e.g., Structured Query Language and database design).
 It then focuses on the special considerations involved in the management of a spatial database by demonstrating two broad approaches.
 The first utilizes open-source technologies (specifically, the Postgres database management system and its spatial extension PostGIS); the second utilizes technology from a leading vendor (Esri's geodatabase).

 The course is 10 weeks in length and requires a minimum of 10-12 hours of student activity each week.